Programs

 Look at the upcoming events – feel free to invite your entire family and friends!

-Autism Edmonton and Autism Alberta have created an exciting new housing program to advance opportunities with affordable housing providers for autistic adults within the province of Alberta.
+Autism Edmonton has created an exciting new housing program to advance opportunities with affordable housing providers for autistic adults in Alberta.
 We are building connections and increasing awareness among communities and rental providers throughout the province.
-If you are looking for housing solutions within the next year, we can support and help you navigate to housing and other related supports you may need.
+If you are looking for housing solutions within the next year, we can help you navigate to housing and other related supports you may need.

 It is important to note we currently do not provide emergency housing.
-Should you be in need of emergency housing we are able to provide you with a list of supports and agencies that you can access to assist you.
+Should you need emergency housing we can provide you with a list of supports and agencies that you can access to assist you.

 Key Program Features: